 Our vision is to help the world run better and improve people’s lives.
 As a global leader, we stand for this higher purpose beyond economic success.
-As we look back at the sustainability journey that SAP has been on for the last 10 years, we reinforce our pledge to use our extensive resources to make a positive global impact.
+As we look back at the sustainability journey that SAP has been on for more than a decade, we reinforce our pledge to use our extensive resources to make a positive global impact.

-We help countries, private and public sector organizations, and everyday citizens control risk, achieve regulatory compliance, use resources efficiently, and innovate new business models to thrive in the digital and experience economy.
-Our solutions help eradicate slavery from supply chains, propel a zero waste and circular economy, eliminate inequality, and educate people who never had the chance to enter a classroom.
+We help countries, private and public sector organizations, and everyday citizens control risk, achieve regulatory compliance, use resources efficiently, measure and reduce emissions and innovate new business models to thrive in the digital and experience economy.
+Our solutions help eradicate slavery from supply chains, propel a low-carbon, zero waste and circular economy, eliminate inequality, and educate people who never had the chance to enter a classroom.

 Inspired by the work of the Stockholm Resilience Center, we believe that we can create the biggest and most direct value within the economic layer with the help of our core competency of improving business process management, resulting in a specific focus on UN Global Goals 8, 9, 10, and 12.

 In the materiality analysis that is part of our Integrated Report 2019, we describe the potential positive and negative impact of our activities, products, and services related to these eight high-ranking SDGs in our materiality analysis.